-WHAT CAN YOU DO,

-to help the families and communities you serve:
+and communities you serve?

 Actions for Living in a Healthy Home

 Family Health

-Remind all families your serve that if they think a family member has been poisoned they should call the poison control center number:

-In Case of Emergency

-If a family member is exposure to, breathes in, or swallows a dangerous household chemical, they can reach a local Poison Control Center by calling (800) 222-1222 from anywhere in the United States at any time.
+A stakeholder should remind all families they serve that if they think a family member has been poisoned they should call the poison control center number immediately.
+If a family member is exposed to, breathes in, or swallows a dangerous household chemical, they can reach a local Poison Control Center by calling (800) 222-1222 from anywhere in the United States at any time.
 Families should store this number in a mobile phone or speed dial and also put it where hazardous products are stored.

 Some persons can have allergies to strong chemicals which could be impacting their health and work.
 If a family member identifies sensitivity to chemicals during cleaning they should notify their health care provider.

 Housekeeping and Maintenance

 Most families can create a healthier home environment by changing some of their everyday practices so they don’t need to always use hazardous products for cleaning.
-Some suggestions include:
+Some suggestions for them include:

 Use only the amount of the product that is recommended.
-More is not better!

 Steam cleaning is a good alternative for people who want to reduce their exposure to chemicals.

 Look for products that are less toxic: “Green” is printed on some labels.
 It usually means safer, less toxic products.
+Look for products that list all ingredients and less toxic products that have been tested by a third party.
+Reliable third party seals include: EPA Design for the Environment, Green Seal and EcoLogo.

-Keeping a doormat by every entrance to the home to encourage: “wipe their feet” habits
+Keeping a doormat by every entrance to the home to encourage “wipe your feet” habits

-Encourage the families you work with to take the following precautions to protect those most vulnerable family members::
+A stakeholder should encourage the families they work with to take the following precautions to protect the most vulnerable family members:

-Always keep hazardous products in their original containers
+Always keep hazardous products in their original containers.

 Recycle products at approved locations.
-Oil, antifreeze, and products with mercury can be recycled
+Oil, antifreeze, and products with mercury can be recycled.

 Families with young children should always buy products in child-proof containers and only get medicines with child-proof caps.

-Keep all hazardous products and chemicals in a locked cabinet away from children including the kitchen, bathroom, garage and hobby areas
+Keep all hazardous products and chemicals in a locked cabinet away from children including the kitchen, bathroom, garage and hobby areas.

 Use Safely as Directed

 Family members should always follow directions on the labels of household chemicals.
 That is one of the most important steps in using hazardous products.
 They should also take extra care if a label has any of these words: